 Treating your IPF

 There are some medical treatments available for IPF, but they don’t really combat the disease.
 Treatment is mostly geared toward managing symptoms and making day-to-day life a little easier.
 Your doctor will likely recommend one or more medical interventions, along with lifestyle changes that can help you maintain your quality of life.

-There are lots of steps you can take to make yourself more comfortable and to make living with IPF less of a chore.
+There are several steps you can take to make yourself more comfortable and to make living with IPF less of a chore.

 IPF is more common in current and former smokers.
-Stopping this habit is the first step toward breathing easier.
+Stopping smoking is the first step toward breathing easier.
 If you haven’t already, talk to your doctor and get serious about quitting.
 As you continue to live with IPF, it’s going to become more and more difficult to breathe.
-You certainly don’t want to make things harder on your lungs by wasting those breaths on poisonous smoke.
+You don’t want to make things harder on your lungs by wasting those breaths on poisonous smoke.

 You probably know that being overweight puts stress on your entire body, including your lungs.
-But, with IPF, eating to maintain a healthy weight can be difficult.
-Eating itself can be uncomfortable, and it takes more energy to breathe while chewing and swallowing.
+With IPF, eating to maintain a healthy weight can be difficult.
+Eating itself can be uncomfortable and it takes more energy to breathe while chewing and swallowing.

 It’s natural to want to avoid exercise when even the simplest activities make it harder to breathe.
 But, becoming a couch potato will actually make you feel worse.
 Your muscles will become weaker and more easily fatigued, making everyday tasks more difficult to manage.
 If you stay active, your muscles will be stronger, and you’ll become more practiced at tasks.
 This increased efficiency will actually help you use less oxygen and decrease that feeling of breathlessness.